w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 Indeed, one of the most relevant aspects is the annotation of the data

-- The specific annotation is usually called “label” and is the (semantic) content of the data.
+- The specific annotation is usually called "label" and is the (semantic) content of the data.
 - The label depends on the problem we want to solve and can be numerical or categorical
 - Examples:
   - A person's height prediction → data: joint lengths, label: height (cm)